SpoutChainlink/spout-finance/README.md

    *Chainlink Functions pulls daily balances directly from the custodian’s API → `ProofOfReserve.sol` → anyone can compare PoR vs. token supply.*

 5. **Privacy Enforcement**
-   *Order maths run inside Inco Lightning TEEs; events are emitted encrypted.
+   *Order maths run inside Inco Lightning; events are emitted encrypted.
 Only the counter‑party and authorised auditors can decrypt.*

 ---